-Compare private hire cover with Utility Saving Expert
+Compare private hire insurance at Utility Saving Expert

 Similar to taxis, private hire vehicles transport passengers.
 What separates them from other taxi services is that private hire vehicles must be pre-booked, so drivers shouldn't pick up passengers at taxi ranks if there wasn't a prior arrangement.

 Another term for taxi or minicab, a private hire vehicle (PHV) could be used to provide a taxi service to passengers through an on-demand ride-hailing app.
 This means modern taxi-like services including Ola, Gett, Bolt, or the most recognisable brand, Uber, all use drivers operating private hire vehicles.
 Similarly, you could work for a more traditional taxi company that takes bookings centrally through its website or office.

 However you operate, if you're using your vehicle to provide a private hire taxi service then you need a specific type of business car insurance policy, commonly known as Private Hire Insurance

 The cost of PHV taxi insurance

 If you're new to private hire taxi driving, you might be surprised at the relatively high cost of taxi insurance compared with a car insurance policy quote for domestic use.

 Private hire taxi insurance is more expensive than standard car insurance because there is an increase in the perceived risks associated with this service.
 These include driving: